memento-ai/Memento/README.md

 - `ingest`: A command-line utility for ingesting files into a Memento database.
 - `memento-cli`: A command-line interface (CLI) for interacting with the Memento AI system.
 - `select-similar-mems`: A utility for selecting mementos from a Memento database based on their similarity to a given content.
+- `transcript-generator`: A command-line utility designed to generate formatted transcripts from Memento conversation data stored in a PostgreSQL database.
 - `update-readmes`: A utility for updating the README.md files across the Memento monorepo project.

 ## Requirements